kornel661/nserv/README.md

 Changelog
 =========

-* 2014.08.18 (version v1): Created version v1 - its API should be stabe, though
+* 2014.08.18 (version v1): Created version v1 - its API should be stable, though
   it isn't well-tested yet.
 Methods & fields can be added to the Server struct.
 * 2014.08.16 (version v0): Testing & bug hunting season opened.